DeVinci-Innovation-Center/Classes/BLT/README.md

 ### Step 1 - Subject validation

-> 14/10/2021

 You have to provide a 1-page report which summarises your project and the process to make it.
-Optionally, a brief paragraph about the link between your project and your group (Artificial life - Resilient future).
+Optionally, a brief paragraph about the link between your project and your Group.
 The deadline is for the report.
-You have to check with the course instructor before if the project meets the instructions.
+You have to check with the course instructor and the PI before if the project meets the instructions.
 As a reminder, some information on what to write are available on the template.
 As a general guide, write clearly:
  * The project summary
  * A description